LEED: An Economical and Ecological Choice

 The developer Sotramont has constructed a residential complex of affordable condominiums which are both LEED certified and within proximity to public transport.
-This residential zone for young families and couples is situated in the Bois-Franc neighborhood of Ville Saint-Laurent.
+This residential zone for young families and couples is situated in the Bois-Franc neighbourhood of Ville Saint-Laurent.

-The non-profit organization Habitats for Humanity has also built a LEED certified duplex in the borough of Saint-Henri.
+The non-profit organization Habitats for Humanity has also built a LEED-certified duplex in the borough of Saint-Henri.

 What advantages to the owner does LEED certification offer?